ulysses-ck/questions-answers/README.md

 - `npm run start` - Start production server
 - `npm run lint` - Run ESLint for code linting
 - `npm run dbml` - Generate DBML documentation
+- `npm run seed` - Populate database with sample quiz questions

 ## Database Management

 This project uses PostgreSQL with Drizzle ORM for database management.
 The schema can be visualized using the DBML generator tool.

+### Sample Data
+Running `npm run seed` will populate your database with:
+- 10 quiz questions across various categories (capitals, companies, historical events)
+- Each question includes 1 correct answer and 2 wrong answers
+- Answers are randomly shuffled for each question

 ## Deployment